stennety/mywebsite/_posts/2020-4-12-htp-oldbridge.md

 ---
 layout: post
 title: HackTheBox's Oldbridge pwn challenge writeup
+description: "Oldbridge is a retired PWN challenge from Hack The Box.
+Here's how I solved it"

 ---

 Oldbridge is a retired PWN challenge from Hack The Box.
 Here's how I solved it: